 Effects on behavior

-The effects FAS has on physical features and the central nervous systems can lead to behavioral issues, as children find it difficult to cope and interact with others.
-Some of the problems these children typically face are described below:
+The effects FAS has on physical features and the CNS can lead to behavioral issues, as children find it difficult to cope and interact with others.
+Some of the problems these children typically face include:

-- Poor social skills and difficulty getting on with other children
+- Poor social skills and difficulty getting along with other children

 - Difficulty in school